Widiskel/gaia-chat-bot/README.md

 ## BOT FEATURE
-- Multi accounts with proxy support
-- Auto Complete All Quest
+- Auto chat completion with your node

 ## New Airdrop